Last Updated on 27 November 2023 by admin

 Your security budget is critical if you want to succeed as a business.
-If you have a limited budget, how should you spend it?
+If you have a limited budget for cyber security, how should you spend it?

 Option one: protect your key assets

 There are two obvious benefits to spending your allotted budget on protecting key assets.
 Firstly, it ensures that your business has a higher chance of survival should something go wrong.

 The Centre for the Protection of National Infrastructure – CPNI – advises you to identify which assets are critical to your business success, competitive advantage, and continuing operation .
 By focusing on your critical infrastructure, you can prioritize what is needed for your business and allocate your budget accordingly.